 Applying much pressure to the carpal tunnel causes the median nerve to become pinched resulting in many problems that are experienced in the wrist and hand including pain, tingling and difficulty functioning.
 The carpal tunnel is a pathway that runs from the elbow down to the hand.
 It is located on the inner aspect of your arm and houses a median nerve and many other tendons.

-PRP and stem cell therapy for carpal tunnel syndrome
+PRP and regenerative cell therapy for carpal tunnel syndrome

 We will assess your condition before coming up with the specifics of your treatment.
 This is because the treatment procedure depends on factors such as your age, health, etc.

-Contact us to find out if stem cell therapy and PRP is right for you or to learn more about how these procedures have helped people suffering from carpal tunnel syndrome.
+Contact us to find out if regenerative cell therapy and PRP is right for you or to learn more about how these procedures have helped people suffering from carpal tunnel syndrome.

-When is PRP and stem cell therapy used to treat carpal tunnel syndrome?
+When is PRP and regenerative cell therapy used to treat carpal tunnel syndrome?

 - As non-steroidal anti-inflammatory drugs and pain medication especially if the debilitation and pain persist despite the traditional treatments.